YULEIMELBOURNE/TNC_project/README.md

 Based on the OTU table got from bioinformatical pipeline, we are going to do the statistical analysis in the following step.

 # Abundance curve
+As we have get the OTU table already, we are going to make the abundance curve for each sample.
+We use R language to do next works.